SamTh3D3v/AltBrowser/ConfigurationOfAltBrowser.package/ConfigurationOfAltBrowser.class/README.md

-AltBrowser: a tree-based, simple and advanced system browser for Pharo 2.0 with smart suggestions, refactoring integration and git integration.
+AltBrowser: a tree-based system browser for Pharo with smart suggestions, refactoring integration including environment filtering, and git integration.

+It integrates: the finder, message browser and the usual system browser.